 - No distracted driving is permitted, including mobile phones.

 - Driving while intoxicated is punishable by law.
 For drivers on a G1 licence, the maximum legal blood alcohol concentration (BAC) is 0.08 per cent.
 Even if you are caught driving between 0.05 and 0.08 per cent you could face serious consequences.
 This is commonly referred to as the “warn range.”

 - It is legal to pass on the right or the left, but passing on the left is generally more common and predictable, making it a safer choice for passing.

 - It is illegal to drive a car in Ontario without valid car insurance.

 Another major difference you may encounter when driving in Ontario is snow and ice.
 If you are not experienced with winter driving, getting behind the wheel of a car during a snowstorm may feel like a scary experience.
 Depending on your comfort level, consider investing in some driving lessons with a professional instructor on winter driving.
-They can take you through common scenarios you may face in winter such as skid control, collision avoidance, rear crash avoidance, and braking on slippery surfaces.
+They can take you through common scenarios you may face in winters, such as skid control, collision avoidance, rear crash avoidance, and braking on slippery surfaces.